-The Adaptive Oscillator Filter contains two different features:
+The Oscillator Filter contains two different features:

 - 1. Filter spikes of the external oscillator clock. - 2.
-Qualify the external oscillator clock (detect and flag severe noise disturbances on the external oscillator clock which can not be filtered).
+Qualify the external oscillator clock.

 When the OSCE bit is 0, then UPOSC stays 0.
-When OSCE = 1 and OSCFILT = 0, then the filter is transparent and no spikes are filtered.
+When OSCE=1 and OSCFILT = 0, then the filter is transparent and no spikes are filtered.
 The UPOSC bit is then set after the LOCK bit is set.